rudderlabs/rudderstack-docs/destinations/marketing/gainsight_px.md

 # Gainsight PX

-Gainsight PX is a complete Product Experience Platform that enables product teams to accelerate onboarding and adoption, create memorable product experiences that efficiently scale onboarding and drive feature adoption through in-app guides, dialogues, and email.
+[**Gainsight PX**](https://www.gainsight.com/product-experience/) is a popular product experience platform that offers cutting-edge product analytics and product engagement features.
+It allows the product teams to optimize their customer adoption and onboarding flows and design relevant product experiences through email, dialogue, and effective user guides.

+RudderStack supports Gainsight PX as a destination to which you can send your event data seamlessly.

 {% hint style="success" %}
 **Find the open-source transformer code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-transformer/tree/dest-gainsight-px)**.**